kendreaditya/dns-updater/readme.md

 # DNS Updater

-This project automates the updating of DNS records for your domain using Vercel's API.
+This project automates the updating of DNS records for your domain using Cloudflare or Vercel's API.
 It runs a Python script periodically to check and update your DNS record with your current public IP address.

 ## Prerequisites